InterNACHI® Code of Ethics

 - the client has provided explicit, prior written consent for the release of his/her information.

-- The InterNACHI member shall comply with all government rules and licensing requirements of the jurisdiction where s/he conducts business.
+- The InterNACHI® member shall comply with all government rules and licensing requirements of the jurisdiction where he or she conducts business.

 - Duty to Continue Education

-- The InterNACHI member shall comply with InterNACHI's current Continuing Education requirements.
+- The InterNACHI® member who has earned the Certified Professional Inspector (CPI)® designation shall comply with InterNACHI's current Continuing Education requirements.

-- The InterNACHI member shall pass InterNACHI's Online Inspector Exam once every calendar year.
+- The InterNACHI® member who has earned the Certified Professional Inspector (CPI)® designation shall pass InterNACHI's Online Inspector Exam once every three years.

-Members of other associations are welcome to join InterNACHI, but a requirement of membership is that InterNACHI must be given equal or greater prominence in their marketing materials (brochures and websites) compared to other associations of membership.
+Members of other associations are welcome to join InterNACHI®, but a requirement of membership is that InterNACHI® must be given equal or greater prominence in their marketing materials (brochures and websites) compared to other inspection associations.